Published by Christina Riley. Last Updated on April 11, 2025.

 As promised, here are a few quick facts to go with Ocracoke Island location info:

-• Ocracoke is a 16-mile long barrier island off the coast of North Carolina and looks off to the Atlantic Ocean.
+- Ocracoke is a 16-mile-long barrier island off the coast of North Carolina that faces the Atlantic Ocean.

-• It is technically part of the well-known Outer Banks, but there is no bridge that connects Ocracoke to the island of Hatteras.
+- Although technically part of the well-known Outer Banks, Ocracoke is not connected to the island of Hatteras by a bridge.

-• The only way to reach Ocracoke is via ferry, private boat, or private plane, which we will go into more detail on options below.
+- The only way to reach Ocracoke is via ferry, private boat, or private plane, which we will discuss in more detail below.

-• The Village of Ocracoke is located at the southwest end of the island and it is best to traverse the island via bicycle or golf cart.
+- The Village of Ocracoke is located at the southwest end of the island, and it is best to traverse it by bicycle or golf cart.

-• The main road that runs through Ocracoke is NC-12, also known as Irvin Garrish Highway in Ocracoke Village.
-This road is also part of the Outer Banks Scenic Byway that runs all the way through Cape Hatteras National Seashore up to Nags Head.
+- The main road through Ocracoke is NC-12, also known as Irvin Garrish Highway in Ocracoke Village.
+This road is part of the Outer Banks Scenic Byway, which runs through Cape Hatteras National Seashore to Nags Head.

-• With the Atlantic Ocean on one side and the Pamlico Sound providing calm waters on the other, there are plenty of opportunities for aqua adventures!
+- With the Atlantic Ocean on one side and Pamlico Sound’s calm waters on the other, there are plenty of opportunities for aqua adventures!

 Read more: 15 Outer Banks Towns to Make Your Perfect Beach Vacation